 Jonn was born a war child in England (during an air-raid) to a

-father and English mother.
-His father, a doctor, served in both
+Canadian father and English mother.
+His father, a doctor, served

-wars and was awarded the Croix de Guerre in France in 1917.
-Jonn's
+in both world wars and was awarded the Croix de Guerre in France

-Botsford Jarvis, the sheriff of York (Toronto) and part of
+sheriff of York (Toronto) and part of the Jarvis family descended

-Jarvis family descended from Stephen Jarvis, the well known
+from Stephen Jarvis, the well known 'United Empire Loyalist' who

-Empire Loyalist' who settled in Toronto and contributed much to
+settled in Toronto and contributed much to the early formation of

 Jonn has two university degrees in which he studied science, philosophy and music and he spent the early years of his life in the world of music.
 He studied classical piano and pipe organ, winning a scholarship from the Kiwanis music festival at 15.
 He attended Ridley College, a private school in St. Catharines, ON.
 Later, when the organist was taken ill, Jonn took over the school's twice-daily and Sunday chapel services on the pipe organ (playing entirely by ear).
 For this Jonn was awarded the first Headmaster's Tie for outstanding contributions to the school.
 He also had his first experience in non-classical performance as the keyboard player in the popular school "Jazz band".